yegor256/blog/_drafts/why-immutable.md

 a lot of flaws, while the immutable `String` is much more in spirit of object-oriented paradigm.

-Moverover, I think that *all* classes should be immutable in an perfect object-oriented world.
+Moverover, I think that **all classes should be immutable in a perfect object-oriented world**.
 Unfortunately, sometimes, it is technically not possible due to limitations of, say, JVM.
 However, we should aim for the best.
 Hopefully, in the future, there will be an object-oriented language without mutable objects at all.